What’s the difference between a photo workshop/expedition vs. a photo tour?

-Can I bring a friend or spouse along on a workshop?
+Can I bring a friend or spouse along to a workshop?

 What’s included in the workshop/expedition?

 For most workshops, all transportation during the tour, lodging, and meals are included.
 All of the information you need for any specific workshop or expedition should be on the individual webpage, and you are always welcome to contact us if you have further questions.
 Also, please refer to our Terms and Conditions.

 How many guests are in your workshops/expeditions?

 What about lunch?

 Over the years, we have learned that lunch can take away valuable photography or rest time.
 To maximize our time, we often take packed lunches from the hotels in the morning before we set out for the day.
 This could also mean short stops for a sandwich or if there are convenient and quick lunch options available, we will take advantage of them.
 Not to worry, you will be well-fed during our workshops and expeditions.

 What should I bring to the workshop?
 How should I prepare?

 Once you sign up for a workshop, we will send you a packing list and handy information about the location where the workshop takes place in.

 What are the basics I should know about my camera before the workshop?